citp/privacy-policy-historical/f/fa/fac/factoidz.com.md

 If we propose to use personal information for any purposes other than those described in this Policy and/or in the specific service notices, we will offer you an effective way to opt out of the use of personal information for those other purposes.
 We will not collect or use sensitive information for purposes other than those described in this Policy and/or in the specific service notices, unless we have obtained your prior consent.

-You can decline to submit personal information to any of our services, in which case Factoidz may not be able to provide those services to you.
+You can decline to submit personal information to any of our services, in which case Knoji may not be able to provide those services to you.

 ### Information sharing

-Factoidz only shares personal information with other companies or individuals outside of Factoidz in the following limited circumstances:
+Knoji only shares personal information with other companies or individuals outside of Knoji in the following limited circumstances:

 We have your consent.
 We require opt-in consent for the sharing of any sensitive personal information.

 We provide such information to our subsidiaries, affiliated companies or other trusted businesses or persons for the purpose of processing personal information on our behalf.
 We require that these parties agree to process such information based on our instructions and in compliance with this Policy and any other appropriate confidentiality and security measures.

-We have a good faith belief that access, use, preservation or disclosure of such information is reasonably necessary to (a) satisfy any applicable law, regulation, legal process or enforceable governmental request, (b) enforce applicable Terms of Service, including investigation of potential violations thereof, (c) detect, prevent, or otherwise address fraud, security or technical issues, or (d) protect against imminent harm to the rights, property or safety of Factoidz, its users or the public as required or permitted by law.
+We have a good faith belief that access, use, preservation or disclosure of such information is reasonably necessary to (a) satisfy any applicable law, regulation, legal process or enforceable governmental request, (b) enforce applicable Terms of Service, including investigation of potential violations thereof, (c) detect, prevent, or otherwise address fraud, security or technical issues, or (d) protect against imminent harm to the rights, property or safety of Knoji, its users or the public as required or permitted by law.

-If Factoidz becomes involved in a merger, acquisition, or any form of sale of some or all of its assets, we will provide notice before personal information is transferred and becomes subject to a different privacy policy.
+If Knoji becomes involved in a merger, acquisition, or any form of sale of some or all of its assets, we will provide notice before personal information is transferred and becomes subject to a different privacy policy.

 We may share with third parties certain pieces of aggregated, non-personal information, such as the number of users who searched for a particular term, for example, or how many users clicked on a particular advertisement.
 Such information does not identify you individually.